 Your power tools should be cleaned after every use before they are stored away.
 Cleaning the power tool with compressed air is the best option to clean the particles from its tool’s vent.
 It is not advisable to clean it with a brush as it would push the dirt farther into the tool which will inadvertently cause a more damaging problem later.

 To ensure your power tools can last a long time, all the moving parts need to be lubricated.
 Your drill’s manufacturer’s manual will show you how to correctly lubricate and which lubrication to use on your particular tool’s make and model.
 A well-lubricated drill would prevent heating, chafing and corrodings.

 Not To Use Worn Out Drill Bits And Saw Blades

-Using worn-out drill bits or saw blades put more stress on your drill’s motor because the dull bits makes it work even harder than before.
+Using worn-out drill bits or saw blades put more stress on your drill’s motor because the dull bits make it work even harder than before.
 It will cause overheating in the motor.
 It is important not to use old and damaged bits or parts in your power tool.
-Using the correct type of bit suitable for the job and compatible with the drill’s make is utmost important.
+Using the correct type of bit suitable for the job and compatible with the drill’s make is of utmost importance.

 Calibrate Your Tools

 Just like any precision instruments, your power tools which use lots of moving parts need to remain in alignment.
 Your User’s Manual will tell you when your tool is required to be celebrated, usually after a specified amount of use hours.